wkhere/stackless/Doc/library/os.rst

    .. index:: single: user; id, setting

-   Set the current process' user id.
+   Set the current process's user id.
 Availability: Unix.

-.. % placed in this section since it relates to errno.... a little weak
+.. placed in this section since it relates to errno.... a little weak
 .. function:: strerror(code)

    Return the error message corresponding to the error code in *code*.